-Going Concern
+Going concern

-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, and through a collaborative and robust financial planning period over June/July 2023, the Board of Trustees has a reasonable expectation that the Multi Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.
+The 3 year budget plan commencing September 2023 sets significant improvement in operating surpluses and cash balances principally based on an expansion of pupils places.
+Monitoring indicates we are on track in achieving pupil placement income.